ThatDaveStevens/Blog/DERetrospective/readme.md

 ## Playbooks

 Playbooks, created to address requests to allow teams to "tell a story with their roadmaps" is now a full ebook/publishing module; allowing users to create interactive viewpoints from all areas of the platform; single heatmap from a collection of workgroups, single page outline of a solution or customer hypothesis, comparison, graph views, tmaps and risk tables; we pulled all the possible data views into a single publishing module.
 But we forgot one very important thing; presentation is key and in particular a responsive layout for the presentation irrespective of the users device or screen resolution.
-Honestly the example playbooks I create look great, but I genuinely shudder when I see others showing and presenting their via teams.
+Honestly the example playbooks I create look great, but I genuinely shudder when I see others showing and presenting theirs during online meetings.

 ### Recommendation : Review and invest in a full responsive UI update.
 Data story telling is a emerging trend.
 Interactive and adaptive presentations will transform how sales and delivery teams engage with their customers.
 Canned and highly reviewed sales decks help with the 5 minute introductions, but the ability to frame and show how the solution relates and has a positive impact on a customer is key.
 We develop applications in agile sprints, we should be able to prepare, discuss and change ideas and proposals at the same pace (if not even faster).

-# Development issues
-We are a very small team, I would also say in-experienced (I'm an architect by education and training and have become a product owner over the last 3 years) and whilst our in-experience across the team has has created a great dynamic (we support each other and there isn't really ever a rush to close out a sprint (it's more an agile jog)), this has had an impact.
-From fighting internal processes; which I understand their reason for being, but the continuous justification of "securing customer resources for an internal endeavour" does wear you down after a while.
-In terms of delivering the vision to it's intent, we suffer with a lack of any UX skills within the team.
-There is a reason they said "don't let technies design websites", maybe we should make that statement even clearer "don't let the product owner/architect design the website"

-# Conclusion
-It's fair to say DXC has a unique style of management; whilst I totally welcome the freedom to innovate and not be micro managed it can sometimes be just a little too distance and cold.
-The availability of the funding stream is clear evidence of the support and belief in the work underway, of that I have no doubt.
-But the product has lacked the final push and "I'll get you on the agenda" drive from the most senior leaders within the organisation.   **"A successful product owner of a start-up embedded in a massive global organisation"**, is a potentially interesting keynote for my retirement circuit, although it's more likely I'll just be out on my bike.